chaitusb/Peer-Assessment--Getting-and-Cleaning-Data-/README.md

 * y_test.txt
 * y_train.txt

-**Put all these files on your R working directory at the same level.**
+**For the script to work you need to put the UCI HAR Dataset on your R working directory.**

 #The code